KMJK: Urban AC

 On February 1, 2001, the station's call letters changed to the current KMJK.
 During the summer of that year, the station moved towards an urban adult contemporary format with the new moniker "Majik 107.3".
 In October 2003, Cumulus Media purchased KMJK along with Radio 2000-owned KCHZ.
 In the Summer of 2004, KMJK altered its moniker to "Magic 107.3".
 In 2008, the station changed its city of license to North Kansas City, Missouri.
 The station also had an FCC construction permit to move its transmitter from Odessa to a site near Levasy, Missouri.

-In 2011, with Cumulus Media's acquisition of Citadel Media, Cumulus announced that KMJK would be spun off and put into a trust called Volt Media, LLC, in order to meet FCC mandates on ownership limitations.
+In 2011, with Cumulus Media's acquisition of Citadel Media, Cumulus announced that KMJK would be spun off and put into a trust called Volt Media, LLC, to meet FCC mandates on ownership limitations.
 This was despite Citadel not owning any stations in Kansas City.
 However, in October of the same year, Cumulus announced plans to reacquire the station.

-Over the course of 2018, KMJK began dropping most classic soul and pre-1990s music from the playlist, and began adding more hip hop tracks, in order to better compete against KPRS.
+Over the course of 2018, KMJK began dropping most classic soul and pre-1990s music from the playlist, and began adding more hip hop tracks, to better compete against KPRS.
 During the fall of 2019, the station also dropped the "Magic" moniker, rebranding to "107.3 KC's R&B and Hip Hop", and switching mostly from urban AC to mainstream urban contemporary.
 By 2023, KMJK's playlist focused primarily on 1990s to current R&B, along with some classic and current hip hop songs.